toolness/paint-manhattan/README.md

 ## Deployment

-To build the project and deploy it to GitHub pages, run:
+To build the project, run:

 ```
-yarn deploy
+yarn build
 ```

+The entire project is now in the `public` folder and can be copied to any standard static file host/server, such as Apache, Amazon S3, or Netlify.

 [plan]: https://digitalcollections.nypl.org/items/5e66b3e8-e8ff-d471-e040-e00a180654d7
 [Aseprite]: https://www.aseprite.org/